shashankyadav03/AIHackathon24/README.md

 ## Disclaimer

-Include a disclaimer noting that this project is for educational purposes and should not be used as financial advice or for live trading without proper testing and risk management.
+Include a small disclaimer noting that this project is for educational purposes and should not be used as financial advice or for live trading without proper testing and risk management.